 Texas Fatherhood Interagency Council

 Beginning in January 2016, CFRP and the Prevention and Early Intervention Division of Texas DFPS worked together to convene the Texas Fatherhood Interagency Council (TFIC), an on-going effort with the goal of raising awareness of fathers’ roles and impacts on family wellbeing, identifying ways to better support fathers, and building connections and capacity for cross-agency collaboration.
-The TFIC is made up of fatherhood stakeholders across six Texas state agencies, including the Department of Family and Protective Services, Office of the Attorney General, Juvenile Justice Department, Department of State Health Services, Texas Education Agency, Texas Workforce Commission, and the Health and Human Services Commission.
+The TFIC is made up of fatherhood stakeholders across seven Texas state agencies, including the Department of Family and Protective Services, Office of the Attorney General, Juvenile Justice Department, Department of State Health Services, Texas Education Agency, Texas Workforce Commission, and the Health and Human Services Commission.
 Click for more on CFRP's work on fatherhood.

 University-Based Child and Family Policy Consortium

 The University-Based Child and Family Policy Consortium is a national, interdisciplinary organization and intentional forum fostering: Research: sharing the latest findings and strategies for conducting policy-relevant research and facilitation of scientific collaboration; Career Development: cross-disciplinary efforts at the undergraduate, graduate, and faculty levels that support the next generation of child and family researchers; and Engagement: effective translation to bridge research, policy, and practice.
 CFRP is an institutional member for The University of Texas at Austin.
 Click here for full member list.
 For information on how to become a CFRP CFP Affiliate, please fill out the Contact Form.